Rhode Island conspiracy lawyer

-Conspiracy is defined as an agreement between two or more persons to commit a crime with the shared intent that the crime be committed.
+Conspiracy is defined as an agreement between two or more persons to commit a crime with the shared intent that the crime is committed.

 If someone is alleged to have engaged in drug distribution involving more than one person, the offender may also be charged with conspiracy to distribute drugs.